learn-co-curriculum/phase-1-json-server-project-guidelines/README.md

 ### Stretch Goals

-4. Create multiple associated resources for your JSON-Server, following the [documentation](https://github.com/typicode/json-server#relationships).
+4. Create multiple associated resources for your `json-server`, following the [documentation](https://github.com/typicode/json-server#relationships).
   Take a look this example [`db.json`](https://github.com/learn-co-curriculum/js-quotes-practice/blob/master/db.json).
-5. Populate the data in your `db.json` file from an external API.
+5. Populate the data in your `db/seeds.json` file from an external API.

 ## Strategy, Timeline, and Tips